Volunteer in Ghana

 How can I protect my health in Ghana?

-Outreach trips to remote communities are popular in the summer.
-A volunteer cleans an infected wound.
+Outreach trips to remote villages are popular in the summer.
+A volunteer cleans an infected wound, common in Ghana.

 Volunteer Iyisha at a primary school.

 About the Project